huangxjia/gcd-project/CodeBook.md

 Transformations

-The requirement for tidyData is to collect ¡®the average of each variable for each activity and each subject¡¯.
+The requirement for tidyData is to collect 'the average of each variable for each activity and each subject'.
 As there are 30 subjects and 6 activities, 180 subgroups should be included in the new data set.
 Each subgroup is represented as a row in the new data set, with the mean of the targeted features.
 As the sensor signals were sampled in fixed-width sliding windows of 2.56 sec and 50% overlap, the average of each variable can be obtained by calculating the average of the mean of these variables.
 In this case, melt is used to subgroup the dataset into 180 groups with activity and subject.
 Then, dcast is used to calculate the mean of each subgroup.
 The final tidyData included 35 columns (subject labels, activity names, and 33 columns that represent the mean of variables).
-Columns are selected by indentifying features that have ¡®mean¡¯ string (meanFreq() is exempted from the tidyData as mean of frequency has been include in features like ¡®fBodyAccJerk-mean()-Z¡¯, ¡®fBodyAccJerk-mean()-X¡¯).
+Columns are selected by indentifying features that have 'mean' string (meanFreq() is exempted from the tidyData as mean of frequency has been include in features like 'fBodyAccJerk-mean()-Z', 'fBodyAccJerk-mean()-X').
 So, mean of 33 basic variables are calculated and this comes to the 33 columns of tidyData.

 TidyData Variables

 volunteersID
-	volunteers¡¯ ID, range from 1 to 30
+	volunteers' ID, range from 1 to 30

 Activities
 	Activities types, including ALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING